 Unlicensed ministries within the parish

 Sacristan - A ministry of servanthood: responsible for laying up and clearing away the communion vessels.
-Frank Kemp and Tony McGorrigan are our head sacristans, ably assisted by Dick Coates and all the lay Eucharistic ministers and Chalice bearers on a Rota basis.
+Frank Kemp is our head sacristan, ably assisted by Dick Coates and all the lay Eucharistic ministers and Chalice bearers on a Rota basis.

 Church Linen: Care and maintenance of Altar cloths and Eucharistic linen: Servers and chalice bears usually step in to help here but we could do with one person in each church who takes on this important role.
 Anna Gilbey does this for St Nicholas Church

 Sidespeople: A ministry of hospitality: the following people work on a Rota basis to arrive early to greet people, give out the service books, take the collection and clear away after the service.
-Anna Gilbey, Karen Lowe, Kay Bowen, Gail Holgate, Dick Coates, Frank Kemp, Wendy Boycott, Sue Dean, Sue Phillips, Ann Powis, Terry Churchward, Stevie Coutts.
+Anna Gilbey, Karen Lowe, Kay Bowen, Dick Coates, Frank Kemp, Wendy Boycott, Sue Dean, Sue Phillips, Ann Powis, Stevie Coutts.

 Readers: A ministry of sharing the Word of God: the following people work on a Rota basis to ensure people hear the word of God in all our services.
-Ann Powis, Tony McGorrigan, Wendy Boycott, Anna Gilbey, Daphne Shannon, Stevie Coutts, George Lancaster, Jean Rogers, Christina McFarlane, Gail Holgate Sandy and Wyn Richards, Dick Coates Betty Richards, Sue Dean, Chris Mills Tim McCord.
+Ann Powis, Wendy Boycott, Anna Gilbey, Daphne Shannon, Stevie Coutts, George Lancaster, Jean Rogers, Christina McFarlane, Sandy and Wyn Richards, Dick Coates, Betty Richards, Sue Dean, Chris Mills and Tim McCord.

 Organists/pianists: Offering talents and gifts to enable the people to sing God’s praises: